 Our Experience of Baby/Toddler Floor Beds

-A year ago, I wrote about our decision to move Matilda out of her cot and onto a "floor bed".
+A year ago, I wrote about our decision to move MM out of her cot and onto a "floor bed".
 One year on, I firmly believe that this has been one of the best parenting decisions that Steve and I have made.

-(For those who haven't clicked on that link: we moved Matilda onto a single bed mattress at eight or nine months.
+(For those who haven't clicked on that link: we moved MM onto a single bed mattress at eight or nine months.
 She immediately started sleeping better; bedtime became about cuddles rather than crying; her eczema - which had been triggered by her foam cot mattress - cleared up, never to return)

 We get asked a lot of questions about how/whether/why floor beds work, so I thought I'd pull them all together into a post.